raravena80/tron-docker/README.md

  -P -p 8089:8089 tron:latest
 ```

-If you are using a `~/.ssh` directory you need to mount it from your hosts.
-For example:
+If you are using a `~/.ssh` directory you need to mount it the home dir from your host.
+For example (/home/tron):

 ```
 (sudo) docker run -d -e USER=tron \